 Modern-era cataract surgery is considered a “day-stay” procedure.
 Most ambulatory surgicenters and hospitals will allow the patient to remain in their own clothes, with the addition of a gown, cap, and shoe covers in the operation room.

 Patients can expect the trip to the surgicenter to last for about three hours.
 The procedure is usually performed under topical anesthesia and dilating drops.
 Additionally, an IV is placed to facilitate the use of sedation during the procedure.

-Doctor Frangie is pleased to be able to offer his patients a number of choices for their implants, in an attempt to decrease dependence on spectacles and/or contact lenses, depending upon the specific characteristics of your eye, and your own personal visual needs.
+Doctor Frangie is pleased to be able to offer his patients several choices for their implants, in an attempt to decrease dependence on spectacles and/or contact lenses, depending upon the specific characteristics of your eye, and your individual visual needs.

 Most insurance companies pay for cataract surgery with single focus implants, subject to your carrier’s specific co-pays and deductibles.

-It is important to understand that while Astigmatism-Correcting Surgery will improve your uncorrected distance vision (and in some cases your intermediate distance vision) you will still need reading glasses for tasks that are close – sewing, reading, model-building, etc.
+It is important to understand that while Astigmatism-Correcting Surgery will improve your uncorrected distance vision (and in some cases your intermediate distance vision) you will still need reading glasses for close tasks such as sewing, reading, model-building, etc.